thomasmore-imd/devtools/editors/visual_studio_code.md

 #### 1.2.5.5.
 Laravel goto view

-This extension updates the view() function in Laravel with a link to the view file to code faster.
+This extension updates the view() function in Laravel workspaces with a link to get to the related view file faster.

 #### 1.2.5.6.
 Laravel-goto-controller